LEARNAcademy/syllabus/Rails-C&V/rails_rest_crud.md

 ### RESTful Routes
 - REST stands for Representational State Transfer
 - REST is a pattern to follow when structuring routes between the server and the client
+- RESTful routes are an attempt to bring the operations that can be applied to an object into HTTP requests
+- Creating, Reading, Updating, and Deleting will accomplish almost all the tasks needed to do to an object creating a standard language and structure across all of the objects in our application

 Examples of routes for a model called `Photo` and a controller called `photos_controller`:
 ![rails routes](../assets/rails-routes.png)